The Ph.D. in Chemistry Program in the Department of Chemistry and Biochemistry

 3. Official transcripts in English of all undergraduate and any graduate studies completed.
 Please have the Office of the Registrar of your undergraduate and graduate colleges/universities send transcripts to the above address or firstname.lastname@example.org.
 If your undergraduate and/or graduate degrees are from an institution located outside of the United States, you must use a transcript credential evaluation service to obtain a course-by-course report.
 The official reports must be sent directly to Duquesne University from the organization you order through and will qualify as official transcripts.
 Please review our Transcript Credential Evaluation Directions.

 4. Three letters of recommendation submitted directly by the recommenders are required.
 They will receive an email notification when their names and contact information are received via your submitted application.

-5. Official GRE scores are required for admission.
-Please have official GRE scores sent from ETS using code 2196 only (a department code isn't needed).
-A subject test is optional.
+5. Official GRE scores are recommended, but currently not required for summer 2022 PhD program admission.
+Official General GRE scores can be sent from ETS using code 2196 only (a department code isn't needed).

 6. INTERNATIONAL STUDENTS ONLY - Your application package must also contain the following:

 - Official (iBT) TOEFL scores that are current to one year.
 Please review Duquesne University's English Language Proficiency requirements.
 Total Internet-based TOEFL scores must be at least 100 or greater for admission to the graduate Chemistry program.

 - Duquesne University Affidavit of Support Form completed in full and an official bank statement.
 The affidavit of support form is a legal document that a student’s sponsor must complete and have notarized and certified.
 The bank statement must be from the sponsor and show at least one full year of costs.
 Estimates of costs for the academic year are available from the Center for Global Engagement.

 Please make sure your application is complete.
 Applications that are missing any of the above items will not be processed.

 Please email email@example.com with application questions or problems.